NachtsternBuild/fastboot-assistant-website/README.md

   Bundled gems are installed into `./vendor/bundle`
   ```
 9. Execute `bundle exec jekyll build` to build the website for the first time.
+10. Now you can serve the website locally as per instruction below.

 #### How to run Jekyll
+Execute `bundle exec jekyll serve --livereload` to build and serve the website at http://127.0.0.1:4000/
+Jekyll will automatically refresh the page with each change you make to the source files.